Can Edibles Go Bad

 • The main reasons why edibles go bad are heat, light, moisture, and bacteria.

-How Long Do Edibles Last and Stay Fresh?
+How Long do Edibles Last and Stay Fresh?

-For example, gummies and drinks can last a little longer than products like cookies or brownies.
-That said, products bought from dispensaries and licensed stores will have a longer expiration date than local products.
+While the shelf life of edibles is typically between 3 and 6 months, it can vary depending on the product’s nature.
+For example, gummies and drinks can last a little longer than cookies or brownies.
+That said, products bought from dispensaries and licensed stores will have a longer expiration date than homemade products.

 Do Edibles Have a Similar Shelf Life to Regular Gummies?

-Infusing food with cannabinoid extracts won’t necessarily change the product’s usual shelf life.
+Infusing food with cannabinoid extracts won’t necessarily change the product’s shelf life.
 This means that baked goods like cookies or brownies will have the same shelf life as their regular counterparts, which is usually a week or two before they go stale.

-So, much like regular gummies, edibles will lose flavor in the same time as regular candy.
-This is also why some products like infused gummies will last longer than other edibles like brownies, as they can have preservatives that won’t let the candy go stale easily.
+So, much like regular gummies, edibles will lose flavor at the same time as regular candy.
+This is also why some products, like infused gummies, will last longer than other edibles, like brownies, as they can have preservatives.
+In addition, some cannabinoids, like HHC, have a much more stable structure, leading to longer shelf lives than Delta-9 THC or CBD products.

 Reasons Edibles Can Expire

 Like all foods, edibles can expire.
-However, most expired edibles will lose potency rather than the actual food rotting down.
-Some factors that might make hemp or cannabis-infused product lose their potency are heat, light, moisture, and bacteria.
+However, most expired edibles lose potency rather than going bad.
+Some factors that might make hemp or cannabis-infused products lose their potency are heat, light, moisture, and bacteria.
+Let’s explore each of them individually so you can keep your goodies from turning bad.

 Heat